Megalanthus/Graph-editor-for-unity3d-doc/README.md

 - ***static void UpdateWindow()***
   Update the graph editor window.
 - ***static void CenteringNode(Node node)***
-  Centers the node in the editor window.
+  Centers and selects a node in the editor window.

 <a name="scripts-graph"></a>